openshift/enhancements/enhancements/observability/multicluster-observability-addon.md

 The workflow implemented in this proposal enables fleet-wide collection and forwarding of logs and traces as follows:

-1. When the fleet administrator creates a `MultiClusterHub` resource, then MCOA is installed together with the MCO Operator.
+1. When the fleet administrator either enables either Logs and/or Traces in the `MultiClusterObservability` resource, then MCOA is deployed by MCO.
 2. The fleet administrator creates a default `ClusterLogForwarder` stanza in the `open-cluster-management` namespace that describes the list of log forwarding outputs.
 This stanza will then be used as a template by MCOA when generating the `ClusterLogForwarder` instance per managed cluster.
 3. The fleet administrator creates a default `OpenTelemetryCollector` stanza in the `open-cluster-management` namespace that describes the list of trace receivers, processors, connectors and exporters.
 This stanza will then be used as a template by MCOA when generating the `OpenTelemetryCollector` instance per managed cluster.
-4. The fleet administrator creates a default `AddOnDeploymentConfig` resource in the `open-cluster-management` namespace that describes general addon parameters, i.e. operator subscription channel names that should be used on all managed clusters.
-5. For each managed cluster the MCOA or the fleet administrator provides on the managed cluster namespace additional configuration resources:
+4. For each managed cluster the MCOA or the fleet administrator provides on the managed cluster namespace additional configuration resources:
    1. For both Logs and Traces a `ConfigMap` with the authentication methods that should be used for each Log Output/ Trace Exporter.
    2. Per Log Output / Trace Exporter `ConfigMap`: For each output a resource holding output specific configuration (See [ClusterLogForwarder Type: OutputTypeSpec](ocp-clusterlogforward-outputtypespec), [OpenTelemetry Collector Authentication](opentelemetry-collector-auth))
    3. Each resource created should be annotated with a special label `mcoa.openshift.io/signal` that should be set to the resource that should use that resource.
    4. Each log output related resource needs to also have an annotation `logging.openshift.io/target-output-name` that corresponds to name the target output spec in the default `ClusterLogForwarder` resource.
    5. Each trace exporter related resource needs to also have an annotation `tracing.mcoa.openshift.io/target-output-name` that corresponds to name the target extension in the default `OpenTelemetryCollector` config spec.
    6. Finally a `ManagedClusterAddon` specifying all the resources that should be used by the addon to configure the addon deployment on the managed cluster.
-6. The MCOA will then render a `ManifestWorks` resource per cluster that consists of a rendered manifest list (i.e. `Subscription`, `ClusterLogForwarder`, `OpenTelemetryCollector` and accompanying `Secret`, `ConfigMap`).
+5. The MCOA will then render a `ManifestWorks` resource per cluster that consists of a rendered manifest list (i.e. `Subscription`, `ClusterLogForwarder`, `OpenTelemetryCollector` and accompanying `Secret`, `ConfigMap`).
-7. The WorkAgentController on each managed cluster will apply each individual manifest from the `ManifestWorks` locally.
+6. The WorkAgentController on each managed cluster will apply each individual manifest from the `ManifestWorks` locally.

 #### Variation and form factor considerations [optional]

-If the authentication method mTLS is used for either logs or traces then the user will also need to provide a resource containing the CA bundle that should be used for the mTLS workflow.
+- If the authentication method mTLS is used for either logs or traces then the user will also need to provide a resource containing the CA bundle that should be used for the mTLS workflow.
 This can be done by annotating either a `Secret` or `ConfigMap` with `authentication.mcoa.openshift.io/ca` and adding this resource to the `ManagedClusterAddon` configuration.
 MCOA will then consume this resource and inject the CA bundle data on the final secret.

 ### API Extensions